-The best part about the experience though is that, although they can look and sound a little intimidating, flamingos actually become quite pleasant once you get them a snack!
+The best part about the experience is that, although they can look and sound a little intimidating, flamingos actually become quite pleasant once you give them a snack!
 Don’t expect snuggles, but you can feel them getting happier and happier as you feed them.
 It’s really quite satisfying and fun.
 They are also oddly respectful of each other!
-They never try to steal each other’s food or get in front of a buddy and snatch their pellets.
+They never try to steal each other’s food or fight over it.
 Who knew birds can be this polite?!

-- First of all, be respectful of their space!
+- Be respectful of their space!
 Don’t chase the flamingos around, don’t splash water at them or shove food in their face.
 If you are aggressive you’ll scare them off.
-They might not come back to you even later.
+They might remember you and not come back to you later.
 Don’t approach them too fast and don’t hover.

 - DO sit down, move slow and just put your hand out.
+You don’t even need to be too close.
+If you are at their level, you will seem less intimidating.
 When they’re hungry they’ll come to you.

 - Be ready to compete with a lot of other picture enthusiasts on the beach and a few inevitable flamingo floaties – some people are just literal like that?
 But above all, don’t go too crazy for a picture.
 If you take your time, stay clam and be nice to the animals, you’ll get your turn.